okaram/IntroJava/sessions/Summer2016/Assignments/An.md

 # Instructions

 Open the a#n project in eclipse, and modify the file in src/main/java/assignment/Assignment#n.java so it complies with the instructions.
-Use src/main/java/test/Grader.java (and src/main/java/test/DetailedTests.java if present) to guide your testing, making sure you eventually pass the unit test.
+Use src/test/java/assignment/Grader.java (and src/test/java/assignment/DetailedTests.java if present) to guide your testing, making sure you eventually pass the unit test.

-### Submitting
+### Submissions
 Assignments are submitted by pull-request.

 This assignment is due Wednesday, June 8 @ 6:00 pm.
 You will lose 10%, but still get credit if you submit before Monday June 13 @ 11:59 pm.

+# Verifying and submitting
+Open git-bash, and then

 ### Navigate to project folder
 ```cd ~Documents/projects/cs5000```